KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 * khronos_validation.printf_buffer_size =  size in bytes

-This setting allows you to specify the size of the per draw buffer, in bytes of device memory, for returning ebug Printf values.
+This setting allows you to specify the size of the per draw buffer, in bytes of device memory, for returning Debug Printf values.
 The default is 1024 bytes.
 Each printf will require 32 bytes for header information and an additonal 4 bytes for each 32 bit value being printed, and an additional 8 bytes for each 64 bit value.
-If printfs are truncated due to lack of memory, a warning will be sent to the vulkan debug callback.
+If printfs are truncated due to lack of memory, a warning will be sent to the Vulkan debug callback.

 * khronos_validation.printf_verbose = 'false' or 'true'